Sir-Jude/Distriflask/README.md

 Username: admin
 Password: 12345678
 ```
-**IMPORTANT**: the script assignes this password to every user, but this is just a prototype and the app is running in a development environment: in case you decide to use this code to deploy the app, it is highly recommended to create a **unique and safer** password for every different user!!!
+**IMPORTANT**: the script assigns this password to every user, but this is just a prototype and the app is running in a development environment: in case you decide to use this code to deploy the app, it is highly recommended to create a **unique and safer** password for every different user!!!

 <a id="user_list"></a>
 ### 3.1.2.
 The list of Users